top of page

 The most common form of dementia is Alzheimer's disease, and its cause remains unknown.
 However, mixed forms often occur, for example, with additional circulatory disorders, which is why differentiated diagnostics are so important.

-Malnutrition, metabolic disorders, inflammation of brain structures, or disruption of cerebrospinal fluid flow can also be the cause of dementia.
-Since these conditions can usually be treated effectively, a thorough examination of patients with symptoms of dementia is essential.
+Malnutrition, metabolic disorders, or inflammation of brain structures can also be the cause of dementia.
+Since these conditions can usually be treated well, a thorough examination of patients with symptoms of dementia is essential.

 Diagnostics and services